FizaYasmeen/MyShoppy_FizaYasmeen/README.md

 - Order Confirmation Screen

 ---
-> **Note:** If running the app on a physical device using Expo Go, update the `API_BASE_URL` in the project to your computer's local IP address so the device can connect to the JSON Server.
+> **Note:** If running the app on a physical device using Expo Go App, update the `API_BASE_URL` in the project to your computer's local IP address so the device can connect to the JSON Server.

 ## Developed By